Choked by smog, Beijing creates new environmental police

 - KOMO cuts positions in newsroom

+Smog is an acutely felt issue in China’s cities, where a “red alert” can lead to the closure of schools and businesses, flight cancellations, and shutdowns of highways to keep cars off the roads.
+During a red alert in Beijing last month, authorities banned construction crews from spray-painting and even seized the charcoal grills from some restaurants.

-China’s environmental ministry acknowledged last week that its inspection teams found companies resuming production despite a government ban.
+But enforcement remains an issue.
+China’s environmental ministry said during last week’s red alert that its inspection teams found companies resuming production despite a government ban.
+Many factories remain under severe pressure to meet production targets regardless of air pollution.

+Cai on Saturday blamed polluting activities like burning garbage or wood on “the result of lax supervision and weak law enforcement.”

+But China’s pollution is caused chiefly by its thousands of coal-burning factories and a surplus of older, inefficient vehicles.
+While it tries to answer the loud public calls to tamp down on pollution, China’s Communist government is also grappling with an economic slowdown and the challenge of maintaining growth.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.